A Parent's Guide to Inhalant Abuse

 Death also can be caused by:

-Remain calm if you catch your child abusing inhalants.
-Immediately remove or push
+Stay calm if you catch your child abusing inhalants.
+Immediately remove or push the

-the can, bag, or rag away and then stay with a conscious child in an airy room.
-If
+can, bag, or rag away.
+Then stay with a conscious child in an airy room.
+If your child

 Signs of abuse

 Sores or spots around the mouth or nose

 Chemical odor or some other abnormal odor on skin or clothes